K08149/Night-Ink/README.md

-It's a cybersecurity story I'm writing right now. stay tuned for more chapters.
+It's a cybersecurity story I'm working on right now. stay tuned for more chapters.